fperez/governance/conduct/code_of_conduct.md

-# Project Jupyter Code of Conduct and Community Guidelines
+# Project Jupyter Code of Conduct

 Project Jupyter is an engaged and respectful community made up of people from all over the world.
 Your involvement helps us to further our